There’s A “Tsunami” Of Corruption Inside Tennis, Review Finds

 Wednesday’s report said that problems at the sport’s higher levels were not "widespread” — but found that 20 high-level players lost more than one suspicious match between 2005 and 2008, including one player who lost more than seven suspicious matches.
 The report did not name the players.

 The 2016 investigation by BuzzFeed News and the BBC found that the Tennis Integrity Unit, set up in 2008 to enforce fair play, had been ineffectual and secretive in dealing with the corruption plaguing the sport.
 Wednesday’s review revealed that the integrity unit “has insufficient resources to address the problem now faced.
-It is insufficiently funded, it has too few staff, it is missing staff with particular skills, and it is not structured in a way that gives it a sufficient presence around the world”.
-The integrity unit has already beefed up its staffing, but most of the current members are still former British law enforcement officers, which, the review stated, “hampers its ability to conduct international investigations”.
+It is insufficiently funded, it has too few staff, it is missing staff with particular skills, and it is not structured in a way that gives it a sufficient presence around the world.”
+The integrity unit has already beefed up its staffing, but most of the current members are still former British law enforcement officers, which, the review stated, “hampers its ability to conduct international investigations.”

 The lack of staff contributed to long delays in taking basic investigative steps.
 In multiple cases, it took more than a year after a match was reported as suspicious for the integrity unit to interview the players involved.
 In one case a match was played in April 2014 but the player was not interviewed until May 2017.
-In some “low-priority” investigations players weren’t interviewed at all.
+In some “low-priority” investigations, players weren’t interviewed at all.

 Members of the integrity unit’s advisory board have side jobs that create the appearance of a conflict of interest, the report found.
 The board is currently composed of high-level tennis officials, including the president of the International Tennis Federation, or ITF, and the executive chair of the Association of Tennis Professionals.
 The report recommended that no one on the integrity unit should have had any connection with tennis or the betting industry within the previous 10 years.